termina-lang/termina/README.md

 Termina is a domain-specific language for real-time embedded systems aimed at simplifying their implementation and reducing validation and verification costs.

+This repository contains the implementation of a transpiler from Termina to C. The generated code is supported on a runtime that in turn runs on a real-time operating system.

 ## Main features

 Termina adheres to the following core principles: